Key takeaways:

 6. ClickUp

-ClickUp is a well-known project management software solution that works well for most teams, including those who are working remotely.
-It started life as a more customizable rival to Jira, a tool that’s typically used by development teams.
-However, ClickUp also has a lot of functionality for creative teams too.
+ClickUp is a well-known project management software solution that works well for most teams, including those who areworking remotely.
+It started life as a more customizable rival to Jira (a tool typically used by development teams) but has evolved into a platform that offers a lot of functionality for different teams, including creative ones.

 Features